 Prior to 2010, the carcass surveys in the Hanford Reach were generally performed by two boat crews of two staff operating seven days a week.
 Beginning in 2010, with support of the PRH M&E Program, the effort was increased to three boats with a three-person crew operating seven days per week.
 The extra staffing was necessary to maintain the overall sampling efficiency given the additional effort required to pull otoliths from fish sampled and achieve hatchery M&E objectives.
 The sampling goal for obtaining sufficient number of CWTs is 10% of the escapement.
-The recent record returns to the Hanford Reach have necessitated an increased level of effort to attain the 10% sampling goal.

-Carcass surveys were performed from November 3 through December 9, 2016.
+Carcass surveys were performed from November 2 through December 13, 2017.
 All recovered carcasses were sampled for the presence of a CWT.
-Of those, 20% were sampled (i.e., random systematic 1:5 rate) for scales (age), otoliths, gender, length, and egg retention.
-All carcasses recovered were chopped in half after sampling to prevent the chance of double sampling.
+Of those, ~33% were sampled (i.e., random systematic 1:3 rate) for scales (age), otoliths, gender, length, and egg retention.
+All carcasses recovered were chopped in half after sampling to prevent the chance of double sampling during subsequent surveys.